Branded Products

 site.id | Your site identifier in Ring DAS |

-imp[].tagid | Fixed value branded_products for this format |
+imp[].tagid | Fixed value display for this format |

 user.ext.npa | Consent flag: false = consent given, true = no consent |